divyaprakash001/divyaprakash001/README.md

 - 👋 Hi, I’m @divyaprakash001
 - 👀 I’m interested in ... tech
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ...
+Django framework with React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... divyaprakashara09@gmail.com